These are my reminder notes on how to quickly populate the LICENSE information for one of my projects from the command line.

 I’ve recently moved to using the terminal program alacritty, which does not natively do paging.
 This is not generally a problem since I can pipe results to less. $ ls dir-w-lots-of-files | less However, I found myself working in command line MySQL and I got LOTS of results but could not page back.
 It turns […]

 There is a very useful command line tool called which.
 This tool determines which file will be executed when you type it.
 Unfortunately, this command can sometimes provide the wrong answer.
-Update: I’ve recently been introduced to the type command, which seems to do what I want.
-You can jump to the section on using […]
+Newest Update: I was using bash as my terminal shell when I wrote this article.
+Now, I’m using zsh and with this shell the […]

 This tweet blew my mind. $ git log | vim -R –Now press <K> on a commit hash. — Luke Diamand (@LukeDiamand) February 21, 2018 I spend a lot of my time in Vim and Git and this is an amazing combination of the two.
 While I love this command, I think we can do […]

 At a recent WordPress meetup we were discussing WP CLI and the comment came up, “When setting up a site, it would be nice to install a bunch of plugins with a single command.”
 Fortunately a WordPress meetup is a great place to bounce ideas off of smart people and find a solution.
 Solution 1: […]

 Recently, I had to find instances of where specific Gravity Forms were being used.
 This came with multiple challenges.
 Challenges Searching for gravityform id=”7″ returns results for just gravityform (i.e. too many results) If the gravity form appears in post meta (rather than the primary content), it is excluded (i.e. missing results) SQL Solution Find […]